• Skip to primary navigation

 Notes

-• To make on the stove top - add all ingredients to a saucepan and heat over medium heat for 10 minutes, or until hot.
-Make sure not to boil, you do not want to boil off the alcohol.
+• To make on the stove top: Add all ingredients to a medium stock pot and warm over medium heat for about 10 minutes, or until warm.
+Do not bring to a boil, this can add a bitter taste and will begin to cook the alcohol off.

 Nutrition Estimate